dblommesteijn/jp/README.md

 jp new myproject net.domain.myproject
 ```

-*NOTE: projects are Maven3 projects (with a few settings), thus you can run all your `mvn` commands.
+*NOTE: projects are Maven3 projects (with a few settings), thus you can run all your `mvn` commands.*

 **Collect Dependencies**

 Each time you add a local dependency (or update the code in the dependency) you need to collect the changes.

-*In order to copy from the correct location you need to provide the location

 *NOTE: Global dependencies are resolved via Maven Central.*